 Here are some helpful tips for quitting smoking:

-Some people mistakenly think that smoking water pipes or e-cigarettes (known as vaping) is less harmful to oral health.
-The truth is, vaping causes you to inhale vaping juice (or e-liquids).
-These contain harmful substances even though they are labeled “tobacco-free,” such as:
+Vaping causes you to inhale vaping juice (or e-liquids) that contain harmful substances even though they are labeled “tobacco-free,” such as:

 Additionally, daily use of e-cigarettes has been associated with a 78% higher chance of a person having poor oral health.9